kkester/rps-tdd-kata/README.md

 }
 ```

-### Follow up steps
+### Subsequent Steps
-The next step then would be to identify and implement all test scenarios.
-Once implemented, the tests should be ran and the results validated that all tests fail except for one.
+The next step then would be to implement the remainder of User Stories.
+Following the Gherkin, the tests should be implemented first and executed and the results validated that all the new tests fail and all the existing tests still pass.
 After this, the simplest code is then implemented to get each test to pass one at a time.
 Once all tests are green, then the code is reviewed and refactored as needed.
 After refactoring, all tests are ran once again to validate that everything is still green.